Igor-Ivaniuk/RSSReaderWS/README.md

 RSSReaderWS
 ===========
-This is simple helloworld RSS reader project, that works as REST Webservice
+This is simple helloworld RSS reader project, that works as REST Webservice.
+It is built and assembled by Buildr